Iashaun/Iashaun.github.io/README.md

 Our proposed tool is designed to perform cross-lingual information retrieval by extracting relevant documents from a large corpus.
 It operates based on user-specified queries that can be provided in any of the seven selected languages: Arabic (Ar), Bengali (Bn), Finnish (Fi), Japanese (Ja), Korean (Ko), Russian (Ru), and Telugu (Te).
-Notably, the tool is capable of retrieving the most relevant top-k documents regardless of the language in which the query is expressed.
+Notably, the tool can retrieve the most relevant top-k documents regardless of the language in which the query is expressed.
 This feature obviates the need for machine translation (MT) to translate the query, which can sometimes hinder retrieval performance.
 The tool empowers users to effortlessly access relevant documents in multiple languages, streamlining the information retrieval process thus avoiding potential issues related to translation quality and ambiguity.

 ## Dataset
-### The Hewlett Foundation Data
+### Cross-lingual Open-Retrieval Question Answering Data
-We used the data available on [XOR-TyDi]https://nlp.cs.washington.edu/xorqa/
+We used the data available on [XOR-TyDi](https://nlp.cs.washington.edu/xorqa/)

 <p align="middle">
   <img src="Images/essay_overview.png" width="450" />